BrewhouseTeam/brewhouseteam.github.io/_posts/2014-10-24-big-data-with-elk-stack.md

 Inputs are data sources such as log files (`/var/log/*.log`) or data stored in a *S3 bucket*, *rabbitmq*, *redis*, etc. Once the raw data is read, *logstash* parses it using codecs such as *json*, *key=value*, *graphite format* etc. You can find a [full list of inputs and codecs](http://logstash.net/docs/1.4.2/) on [*logstash* documentation](http://logstash.net/docs/1.4.2/).

-Let's write a *logstash* configuration file to load data from a S3 bucket containing text files with one json blob per line.
+Let's write a *logstash* configuration file to load data from an S3 bucket containing text files with one json blob per line.

 {% highlight ruby %}
 # logstash.conf